Getting Help

 Ask Someone

-More likely than not, you’ve already solved your problem by now, but if even Stackoverflow didn’t do it, you might need to ask someone.
-It could be a friend that has experience in the stack you’re training, or someone in our community, or myself.
-I ask questions every day at work, either to the senior devs, to the QA people, to my boss, or even junior devs that have more specific domain experience.
+More likely than not, you’ve already solved your problem by now, but if even Stack Overflow didn’t do it, you might need to ask someone.
+It could be a friend that has experience in the stack you’re training, or someone in our Discord community, or myself.
+I ask questions almost every day at work, either to the senior devs, to the QA people, to my boss, or even junior devs that have more specific domain experience.

 For asking questions directly, I recommend that first you verbalise it really well.
 Just by doing that you might come up with the solution.
-And also you save the person’s time because it will be easier to understand.
+Additionally, you save the person’s time because it will be easier for them to understand.
 Also make sure you have really exhausted every possible avenue.
-In your first job, you’ll have problems if you ask questions that are easy to look up, so it’s better to incorporate good habits right now.
+In a professional environment, you’ll have problems if you ask questions that are easy to look up, so it’s better to incorporate good habits right now.

 Have a Break